by Scott Graham

 Both in preaching and in private conversations our young people need to hear that seeking first the kingdom of God is the highest ambition for a life-that with some select young people.
 Turn one Wednesday night a month over to the youth to lead.
 Participation will not be a problem, as our young people long to fulfill what God has been speaking to them about.
 When their passion connects with our mentoring, the result is ministry for the generations to come!
 Success is defined not by what we accumulate but by what we offer.

-Our churches must be liberating Scott Graham serves as pastor at The young people from the burden of Sanctuary in Hazelwood, Missouri.
+Scott Graham serves as pastor at The young people from the burden of Sanctuary in Hazelwood, Missouri.

 JANUARY 2009 59